Everything You Need to Know About Tourmaline Gemstones

 • These Tourmalines are rich in Aluminium, Lithium and Sodium.

-Therefore, Elbaite Tourmaline, within this variation of aluminium, lithium and sodium, the following stones are included:
+The Elbaite Tourmaline, within this variation of aluminium, lithium and sodium, includes the following stones:

 The Turmalina Paraíba was discovered in the 1980s, more specifically in the city of São José da Batalha.
 Due to the composition having traces of Copper and Manganese, its colour is divided between blue and green.
 In addition, it is a stone recognised because of its intense brightness – after cutting, the Tourmaline becomes even more vivid.